Jhansi

 Jhansi is well connected to all other major towns in Uttar Pradesh by road and railway networks.
 The National Highways Development Project has supported development of the city.
-Jhansi is also being developed as the defense corridor by the NDA government which will boost the economy of the city and the region at the same time.
-Srinagar to Kanyakumari north–south corridor passes closely to Jhansi, as does the east–west corridor; consequently there has been a sudden rush of infrastructure and real estate development in the city.
+Jhansi is also being developed as the defence corridor by the NDA government which will boost the economy of the city and the region at the same time.
+The Srinagar to Kanyakumari north–south corridor passes closely to Jhansi, as does the east–west corridor; consequently there has been a sudden rush of infrastructure and real estate development in the city.
 Jhansi was adjudged the third cleanest city of Uttar Pradesh and the fastest moving city in the North Zone in Swachh Survekshan 2018 rankings.
 The development of a greenfield airport has been planned in the city.
-On 28 August 2011 Jhansi was selected among 98 cities for smart city initiative by Government of India.
+On 28 August 2011, Jhansi was selected among 98 cities for smart city initiative by the Government of India.

+Name

+According to Paul Whalley, the name Jhānsī means "covered in bushes or undergrowth", from a variant of standard Hindi jhāṛ ("bushes, undergrowth"; ultimately from Sanskrit jhāṭa).
+The ending -sī represents a reduced form of the Sanskrit genitive suffix -sya.

+A fanciful old folk etymology for the name Jhānsī derives the name from Hindi jhāīṁ sī, meaning "like a shadow" (or, in context, "rather indistinct").
+This was supposedly said by the raja of Jaitpur, when asked by his host Bir Singh Deo if he could see the fort at Jhansi from the rooftop of his palace in Orchha.
+(The Jaitpur raj was only founded well after Bir Singh's death, and the entire story is probably entirely spurious.)

 History

-During ancient times, Jhansi was a stronghold of the Chandela Rajput kings and was known as Balwant Nagar.
-However, it lost importance in the 11th century after the decline of the Chandela dynasty.
-It rose in prominence in the 17th century when a Rajput Raja Bir Singh Deo of Orchha State constructed the Jhansi Fort in 1613.

-Jhansi came under the Maratha Empire in 1729 when Maharaja Chattrasal offered Jhansi and some other parts of his state to the Maratha Peshwa Baji Rao I as a mark of gratitude for having helped him in defeating the Nawaf of Farrukhabad Muhammad Khan Bangash who had attacked Maharaja Chattrasal's kingdom.

-In the 18th century, the town of Jhansi served as the capital of a Maratha province and later the Princely State of Jhansi from 1804 till 1858, when the territory became a part of British India.
+Early history: Orchha and Mughal rule

+Before the construction of Jhansi Fort on the Bangra hill in 1613, the site is said to have been covered by forest.
+The land then belonged to the nearby village of Lahargird, which itself belonged to the raja of Orchha's territory.
+Two Ahir pastoralists supposedly set up some huts at the foot of the hill to watch over their herds around 1553.
+The Orchha raja Bir Singh Deo later had the fort built in 1613, and a village grew up around it.
+The village was apparently called Balwantnagar at first; when Jhansi became the name is unknown.

+After the death of Jhujhar Singh, Bir Singh's son and successor in Orchha, Jhansi came under Mughal control.
+Mughal troops and governors appear to have been posted here uninterrupted until the early 1700s.